What Is a Drift Boat Fishing Charter?

 - When the rod bends, reel

 The mate handles rigging and bait.
 You hold the rod.
 It’s a low-skill-floor fishing style with consistent action over productive structure.
+No casting is required.
+No special technique.
+The current does the work of moving your bait through the strike zone.

 - Search Charters Opens booking platform